Oliver-Slape/Project-003/README.md

 # Project-003
 ## Anagram Solver

 ### Task: Design a system that will allow the player to enter up to 3 random letters.
 The system will return the best, largest, valid English word that can be made up of the 3 letters (Blanks/spaces are not allowed).
-For example: TCA should return CAT/ACT, OZR should return OR, ZZA should return A.
+For example: TCA should return CAT/ACT, OZR should return OR, ZZA should return A. Extension is adding more letters.

 <h1> User Stories <h1>
     <h3> As a user I want to be able to input 3 letters. <h3>